Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Further Supporting Results

-As further evidence of improved representation capability of backchannels/fillers in fine-tuned LMs, in this subsections, we performs a qualitative analysis on the generation results under the \textbf{fine\_tuning\_no\_context} and \textbf{fine\_tuning\_one\_context} settings respectively.
+As further evidence of improved representation capability of backchannels/fillers in fine-tuned LMs, in this subsections, we performs a qualitative analysis on the generation results under the \textbf{fine\_tuning, no\_context} and \textbf{fine\_tuning, one\_context} settings respectively.
+Both fine-tuned and non fine-tuned LMs are guided to perform an NLG task which requires them to complete the dialogue based on the given context.
 We selected around 4000 utterances from both English and Japanese corpora.
 As summarised in Tables~\ref{tab:nlg1} and \ref{tab:nlg2}, the results show that the fine-tuned LLaMA-3 model increases the usage of backchannels/fillers in the generation task (i.e., the frequency increases).
-Moreover, different types of backchannels/fillers are used (increasing diversity).
+Moreover, different types of backchannels/fillers are used (diversity increases).
 This is further and crucial evidence showing that the models do learn the representation of backchannels/fillers.